Individual Outpatient Counseling

 I use an integrated approach that is grounded in person-centered and trauma-informed theories.
 I also have training and experience working with: multicultural and feminist frameworks (like relational cultural theory), Health at Every Size and intuitive eating modalities, dialectical behavior therapy, mindfulness interventions, somatic practices, and motivational interviewing techniques.

 Basically, all of those different terms mean that I think change happens through relationships, including our relationships to our selves, our communities, and the world around us.
-I see growth as not linear, and believe we often have a lot of ambivalence and complicated feelings about the changes we want or need to make.
+I see growth as non-linear, and believe we often have a lot of ambivalence and complicated feelings about the changes we want or need to make.
 We hold more wisdom in our bodies and emotions than we may think at first; we just have to develop skills to learn how to work with these parts of ourselves.